fhirfactory/sanctuary/install.md

 ## kubernetes configuration

-create/assign a default "storage" location for _Sanctuary_
+create/assign a default "storage" location for _Sanctuary_, noting that this directory will need to have read/write/execute privileges for _microk8s_ and _docker_ as well as you.

-export SANCTUARY_STORAGE_BASE=path/to/location
+    mkdir -p /path/to/storage/root

+    set SANCTUARY_STORAGE_ROOT=/path/to/storage/root

+    chown -R $(username):docker /path/to/storage/root

+Now, execture the script:

+    ./scripts/setup_kubernetes_storage.sh